submariner-io/enhancements/submariner/globalnet-enhancement2-0.md

   a unique globalIP as an Ingress IP.
 Clients can discover the associated globalIP using Lighthouse and can connect to the globalIP assigned to the backend pods.
-  For Pods backed by Headless Services, if the user does not explicitly request a globalIP via NamespaceGlobalEgressIP CRD, the same globalIP assigned to the Pods will be used for both Ingress as-well-as Egress.
-However, if user creates a NamespaceGlobalEgressIP that matches the namespace, or the backend pods of Headless Service, the globalIP assigned via NamespaceGlobalEgressIP takes precedence over individual Pod globalIPs as EgressIP.
+  For Pods backed by Headless Services, if the user does not explicitly request a globalIP via GlobalEgressIP CRD, the same globalIP assigned to the Pods will be used for both Ingress as-well-as Egress.
+However, if user creates a GlobalEgressIP that matches the namespace, or the backend pods of Headless Service, the globalIP assigned via GlobalEgressIP takes precedence over individual Pod globalIPs as EgressIP.

 Both EgressIP as well as IngressIPs will be allocated from the same globalCIDR Pool used in the Cluster.
 Globalnet will not support an EgressIP/IngressIP that is outside of globalCIDR